hypnocill/Guess-The-Movie-Plot---React-Project/readme.md

 # My Movie Game - React/Redux Web App

-A personal project made for fun and exercise with React and its ecosystem.
+A personal project made for fun with React and its ecosystem.

 ## Demo